iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 ![](/images/firewood-by-cabin.png)

+Many homes use more than one source of heat.
+For example, a friend of mine has a wood-fueled furnace, a gas stove, a wood stove, and a fireplace.

 ## Gas Stoves

 When I first moved up here my primary source of winter heat was a Vermont Castings propane-powered stove.
 It was set into a fireplace.
 The stove was super-efficient: it was really more than was needed to heat the home.